LiamBaisley/MiniQueue/README.md

   - Command line arguments for configuration
   - Some kind of security?
 Maybe?
   - Create topics?
 Or some kind of queue separation
-  - Return specific message when the queue is empty
   - Queue length and message size restrictions